https://www.gotocourt.com.au/legal-news/area-of-law/civil-law/feed/

 https://www.gotocourt.com.au/civil-law/nsw/

-Civil Law in New South Wales
+Civil Law New South Wales (NSW)

-Published in May 29, 2015 Updated on May 09, 2023 4 min read 1724 views
+Published in May 29, 2015 Updated on Dec 14, 2022 2 min read 306 views

 Civil Lawyers in New South Wales

-The New South Wales civil courts have jurisdiction over matters relating to debt recovery, damages from a motor vehicle accidents, property not returned, services paid for but not provided, and loan agreements.
-Civil cases involving tenancy issues, decisions on guardianship, dividing fences, motor vehicles, building disputes, and consumer disputes are all dealt with by NCAT.
+Civil cases such as tenancy issues, decisions on guardianship, dividing fences, motor vehicles, building disputes, and consumer disputes are all dealt with in NCAT.

 NCAT has four divisions.
-These are:
+These include:

 • the Administrative and Equal Opportunity Division